CopenhagenToLondon/Knowledgebase/subject/Quant.md

 # strategies

-Spectral methods, finite difference methods, nonhomogenous gaussian regression
+Spectral methods, finite difference methods, nonhomogenous gaussian regression, galerkin methods

 **Momentum**
 Buy if stock is going up and sell at a certain threshold